Creating a map

 You can insert a background image for each map, which is displayed behind all objects.
 Right-click on the white workspace and select Insert Background Image.
 Background images are always inserted in their original resolution and can be changed as desired in their displayed size.

-To change the image later, either right-click it and select Change Image… or insert a different background image, then replace the existing one.
+To change the image later, either right-click it and select Change Image… or insert a different background image, this will replace the existing one.

 Inserting free objects